eroc123/notes/Computer Science/1 - Information representation/1 - Information representation.md

 	3. Understand how and why a computer represents an image, including the effects of the resolution and color depth
 3. Data storage and compression
 	1. Understand how [[File size|data storage is measured]]
-	2. Calculate the file size of an image file and a sound file, using information given
+	2. Calculate the [[File size|file size]] of an image file and a sound file, using information given
-	3. Understand the purpose of and need for data compression
+	3. Understand the purpose of and need for [[Data compression|data compression]]
-	4. Understand how files are compressed using lossy and lossless compression methods
+	4. Understand how files are compressed using [[Lossy vs lossless|lossy and lossless]] compression methods

 %% Begin Waypoint %%
 - **1.1 Data Representation**